hasanmoudud/geocompr/main.md

 Spatial database management systems (spatial DBMS) allow to store spatial and non-spatial data in a structured way (as opposed to loose collections of data somewhere stored on disk) and to relate tables (entities) to each other explicitly via unique identifiers (primary and foreign keys) and implicitly via space (think for instance of a spatial join).
 Geographic data tends to become big quite quickly.
-Databases are especially useful for large and big data and querying it efficiently spatially and non-spatially.
+Databases are especially useful for large data and querying it efficiently spatially and non-spatially.
 Additionally, spatial DBMS provide multi-user access and topology support.
 The most important open source spatial database is probably the combination of PostgreSQL with its spatial extension PostGIS [@obe_postgis_2015].^[SQlLite/SpatiaLite are certainly also important but implicitly we have already introduced this approach since GRASS is using SQLite in the background (see section \@ref(rgrass)).]